thething2442/application-notion/backend/DOCKER.md

 ## Prerequisites

-- Docker installed on your system
+- Docker Desktop installed on your system
-- Docker Compose installed
 - Environment variables configured (see `env.example`)

 ## Quick Start